supermamon/scriptable-file-browser/readme.md

 `path` : the directory to browse

 `options` : a JSON value indicating the additional options to change the behaviour of the browser
 - `canBrowseParent: Boolean`: allow browsing above the initial path.
 Useful for exploring outside the known directories.
+Default *false*.
 - `precheckAccess: Boolean`: while listing directory contents, check each sub-directory is accessible or not.
 Inaccessible directories will be colored in red.
+Default *true*.
+- `fullscreen: Boolean`: open the file browser in fullscreen.
+Default *true*.

 ---